Council of National Defense Collection

 The collection consists of publications released by the Council, including bulletins, circulars,and general letters, as well as specialized publications on topics such as war bonds and wartime cooking.

 All titles are cataloged and available through MERLIN, the University's online catalog and can be browsed under the author heading Council of National Defense Collection (University of Missouri–Columbia.
 Libraries).
-The collection does not circulate.
-Books must be used in Special Collections' reading room during service hours or by appointment.

 The Council of National Defense collection has been digitized by the University of Missouri and is freely available online through the HathiTrust.